 Bring Your Dog Home

-Give the dog time to adjust to his new home.
-The dog is bound to feel insecure and frightened by a change in environment, and a pup may be homesick for his mother or littermates.
-Show him to his crate or bed, and where to find food and water.
-Then leave him alone to explore the new surroundings.
+He’s bound to feel insecure and frightened by changes in his environment and may be homesick for his mother or littermates.
+Show him his crate or bed, and where to find food and water.
+Then leave him alone to explore his new surroundings.

 Introduce your dog to your household slowly.
-Many pairs of hands petting him at once will only frighten him.
-Later, introduce him to neighbors, regular visitors and other family members.
-Give your dog a sense of who your – and your dog’s – friends are.
+Many pairs of hands petting him at once can be frightening.
+Later, introduce neighbors, regular visitors, and other family members.

-Other companion animals in your home should also be properly introduced to your new dog or puppy.
-Don’t expect them to get along right away, and don’t try to force them to play together.
-Give them time to adjust to one another.
+Family pets should also be properly introduced to your new dog.
+Don’t expect them to get along right away; give them time to adjust to one another.

 Teach your dog from the beginning what is and is not appropriate behavior.
 If something is “OK” today, your puppy will think it’s OK forever.
-Make sure that every member of the family enforces the house rules.
-Consistency is the key to having a well-behaved pet.
+Make sure every member of the family is aware of the rules you’ve set.
+Consistency is key to being a responsible dog owner.